Tashirojima: Cat shrine

-Mentions in media
+In media

 In 2004, a couple moved to the island from Sendai and opened an inn for travelers called Hamaya.
 In 2006, they started a blog about the island and its inhabitants.
 In May 2006, Terebi Asahi filmed an episode of Jinsei no Rakuen (人生の楽園) on the island, which mentioned the large cat population.
 Fuji Terebi's film Nyanko the Movie (にゃんこ the Movie) featured a story about Droopy-Eared Jack (たれ耳ジャック, Tare Mimi Jack), one of the island's cats.
 The movie was spun off into a series, the latest of which, Nyanko the Movie 4, was released in July 2010.
 Each installment has included an update on Jack.
 As a result, many cat lovers visit the island, and package tours specifically to "look for Jack" are now available.
 Cat photo contests and exhibitions are also held on the island.

 In 2012, the BBC in the UK aired a short television series titled Pets – Wild at Heart, which featured the behaviour of pets, including the cats on Tashirojima.

 In 2015, Landon Donoho, an independent filmmaker, crowd-funded a documentary titled Cat Heaven Island.
 It follows the stories of the island's inhabitants, both human and feline.